soltanoff/assembly/TMS320C62xx/test/Hello arithmetic/README.md

 To build this project using Code Composer Studio v3.3 (CCStudio v3.3)

-View TMS320C62x DSP CPU and Instruction Set Reference Guide in "CPU reference guide.pdf"
+View TMS320C62x DSP CPU and Instruction Set Reference Guide - http://www.ti.com/lit/ug/spru731a/spru731a.pdf

 ABOUT CPU
 -----------